cosmos/interchain-security/docs/docs/adrs/adr-020-cutomizable_slashing_and_jailing.md

 Therefore, validators act as representatives chosen by their delegators to represent their interests.
 However, delegators share the risk of their validators getting slashed or jailed:

-- When validators get slashed, a portion of their stake is being burned, including a portion of the tokens delegated by users.
+* When validators get slashed, a portion of their stake is being burned, including a portion of the tokens delegated by users.
-  As validators don't need to have their own stake, it is possible that delegators take all the risk of validators misbehaving and having their assets slashed.
+  As validators don't need to have their own stake, it is possible that delegators take all the risk of validators misbehaving.
-- When validators get jailed, they no longer receive block rewards (neither from the provider nor from the consumer chains).
+* When validators get jailed, they no longer receive block rewards (neither from the provider nor from the consumer chains).
-  This applies also for their delegators.
+  This also applies to their delegators.
   As a result, delegators might choose to restake their tokens with another validator.
   The longer the validators are jailed, the more likely is that delegators will restake.
   Thus, by getting jailed, validators risk damaging their reputation.

-Misbehavior doesn't need to be malicious, e.g., most cases of double signing infractions are due to misconfiguration.
+Misbehaviors don't need to be malicious, e.g., most cases of double signing infractions are due to misconfiguration.
 This means that, by opting in on multiple consumer chains, validators and their delegators incur a higher risk.
 As a result, validators and their delegators want to be compensated for this additional risk, which makes the current design of ICS expensive.